 Last year we finally got good insurance and the doctor figured out some of my problem was related to acid reflux and some related to post-nasal drip.
-5 inhalers and 2 pills later, a small change in diet and elevated pillows have helped considerably.
+Five inhalers and two pills later, a small change in diet and elevated pillows have helped considerably.

 The only problem was I also developed a new problem.
 Now instead of occasional wheezing when I experienced a trigger, I started experiencing instant, nearly complete “shut-downs”.
 With no warning I could no longer inhale.
 At all.
 Or sometimes I could barely inhale, but it felt like I was breathing through a straw or like I was a fish out of water, gasping for air.

 Two visits to my general practitioner and two allergists later, I was diagnosed with vocal cord dysfunction.